mikeelnite/atlantec-ai/README.md

 ## Project: Help Your Gaeltacht

 A simple Gemini API-based app that finds Gaeltacht towns in or near your county using open datasets.
-You can search further for local development projects and volunteering opportunities, and learn new Irish words and placenames.
+You can search further for local places of interest and volunteering opportunities, and learn new Irish words and placenames.

 To suit the needs of every user, a variety of UI frontends are available: a command-line interface, a Qt desktop app, and a web app.